temesghentekeste/form-validation-js/README.md

 ## About <a name = "about"></a>

-This project is intended to showcase form validatin skills in JavaScript using Regular Expressions.
+This project is intended to showcase form validation skills in JavaScript using Regular Expressions.
 In nutshell, the project allows a user to:
 <li>validate a name</li>
 <li>validate a zipcode</li>